 “Oh, god…” Sandra moans.

 “My DEATH?!
 Where are you TAKING me?!”
 Sandra screams.
+Her dress is barely still attached to her body.
 “Somebody help me!
 PLEASE!!”

 “No can do, hon,” Mom shouts at her.
-“But, it was such a pleasure meeting you!”
+“But, it was such a pleasure meeting you!
+Don’t clog the volcano now, you hear?”

 “Yep!”
 Dad agrees.
 “I’m not wasting my insurance settlement money on saving your cursed ass!”